Wolf Creek 2: Production

 Despite the first film's success, McLean chose to begin work on the film Rogue rather than develop a sequel.
 Later he said he regretted that decision: 'If I'd known then what I know now about how long it would take to get this up, I'd probably have said yes to a sequel earlier.'

-In 2010, McLean announced that he was developing a sequel and confirmed that Jarratt would be returning to portray Mick Taylor.
+In 2010, McLean announced that he was developing a sequel and confirmed that Jarratt would be returning to portray Taylor.
+While developing the script, McLean chose to focus on Taylor as the character was "the most interesting thing about the first movie."
+McLean says that the second story, like the first, is based on true events, a point he said would be "pretty obvious when [viewers] see the film".

 Geoffrey Edelsten signed on to invest in the production of Wolf Creek 2, but later withdrew his support of the film and alleged that McLean had misled him into believing that he would not be the largest single private investor.
 When the funding deadline had passed, Emu Creek Pictures sent Edelsten's Millennium Management a statutory demand for A$4.923 million.
 Edelsten asked the Supreme Court of Victoria to set aside the demand so he could seek further legal recourse.
 McLean and Emu Creek Pictures denied they had misled Edelsten, and said they had shown Edelsten documents that clearly set out his A$5 million share of the A$5.2  million support expected from private investors.
 The funding plan specified that any shortfall from that level would be made up by Screen Australia and the South Australian Film Corporation (SAFC).

 Filming was set to begin in 2011, but the loss of Edelsten's backing delayed the production.
 McLean risked losing the funds from the government bodies if he could not find another private investor.
 Early in 2012 the SAFC withdrew its commitment but recommitted in September to the tune of A$400,000, enabling production to resume.
 Filming began in 2012 and continued into early 2013.

-While developing the script, McLean chose to focus on Mick Taylor as the character was "the most interesting thing about the first movie."
-McLean says that the second story, like the first, is based on true events, a point he said would be "pretty obvious when [viewers] see the film".